OpenModelica/OpenModelica/doc/UsersGuide/source/introduction.rst

 .. highlight:: modelica

-The |omlogo| system described in this document has both short-term and long-term goals:
+The OpenModelica system described in this document has both short-term and long-term goals:

 -  The short-term goal is to develop an efficient interactive